krebbi/le-serverpilot/README.md

 # le-serverpilot
 SH script to install / manage Lets Encrypt for Server Pilot free users

-there are some differences to dfinnema/le-serverpilot version.
+differences to dfinnema/le-serverpilot:

-This version gets all domains from the nginx config and issues / renews the cert. no need to type in all the domains manually.
+This fork takes all domains from the serverpilot config and issues / renews the certs accordingly. no need to type in all the domains manually.